 Will Myddleton recently posted about Facing things as they are — as a fundamental of user research and an approach to life.
 As an analyst and as a meditator who works (sometimes successfully) to appreciate the moment, I really valued what Will has written.
-I said I’d try to respond from an analyst’s perspective.
+I said I’d try to respond from a data analysis perspective.

 As analysts working in multi-disciplinary teams, we have a number of tasks: